leonardohra/Sentence-Similarity/README.md

 It's a glove model, using tweeter source for its scraping algorithm.
 It has 27 billion words and each word is represented by an array of 25 dimensions.\
 \
 Usually the models are either .txt or .bin\
-.txt models contains a csv with the first element being the word and the next X values the values of their dimensions\
+.txt models contains a csv with the first element being the word and the next X values the values of their dimensions. .bin models need to be loaded with a library, like Gensim.

 ## Using the algorithms
 \